 When you charge by the hour you already should know that this is one of the most flexible pricing methods available.
 The downside is that the more expedient you become at your work, the less you are going to get paid.

-When you are charging by project, you need to need to focus on the goal of your work.
+When you are charging by project, you need to focus on the goal of your work.
 This is how you can determine the rate of the project and make an estimate of how many hours it is going to take to finish the job.
 You can do this by knowing your own expertise, and how much time it takes to complete the same task in the past versus the present.

 If you go for this kind of pricing model, also include a caveat in your contract.
 This should be stating all the extra fees that go for additional work.